-No, we must first receive department approval.
+No, undergraduate and graduate students currently enrolled at Adelphi have priority in registration.
+We must first verify there are available seats in the course and have department approval.
 You will be notified after approval is received to confirm your classes for the upcoming semester.

 Community Auditors will not receive a student ID card since they are auditing classes.
 You do, however, need a parking sticker for on campus classes in Garden City, which can be obtained by bringing a printed copy of your course registration and photo ID to Public Safety.